Juvenile idiopathic arthritis

 At the time the article was created Matt Skalski had no recorded disclosures.View Matt Skalski's current disclosures

 Juvenile idiopathic arthritis (JIA), also known as juvenile rheumatoid arthritis, is the most common chronic arthritic disease of childhood and corresponds to a group of different subtypes.

 The estimated incidence is ~13 per 100,000 per annum 3.
 By definition, symptoms must start before 16 years of age.
 Females are more affected with F:M = 2:1.

-Oligoarticular or polyarticular arthritis of a duration of six weeks or longer must be present to diagnose JIA.
+Oligoarticular or polyarticular arthritis of a duration of six weeks or longer must be present to diagnose juvenile idiopathic arthritis.

 Patients may present with an acute onset of symptoms or a more gradual onset.
 Symptoms are often worse in the morning but typically persist to some extent throughout the day.

-In patients with systemic onset (also known as Still disease), intermittent spiking fevers are typically noted, which helps distinguish JIA from other diseases such as infection, other inflammatory diseases and malignancy.
-Migratory salmon coloured light pink rash involving the trunk and/or extremities and hepatosplenomegaly are also frequently observed in patients with systemic onset.
+In patients with systemic-onset (also known as Still disease), intermittent spiking fevers are typically noted, which helps distinguish juvenile idiopathic arthritis from other diseases such as infection, other inflammatory diseases and malignancy.
+Migratory salmon-colored light pink rash involving the trunk and/or extremities and hepatosplenomegaly are also frequently observed in patients with systemic-onset.